DanielvandeVelde/real-time-web-1920/README.md

 On the clientside the YouTube iframe API is used to change the video to the one requested by a user and then used to play the video.

 ### Play/pause
+##### Socket event: 'playpause'
 When the play/pause button is clicked it gets send to the server.
 There the current `playing` variable is updated and sent to all users to update their video to the current status.
 That way the playing-status for the video is always the same for everyone.

+### Scrubbing
+##### Socket event: 'video to'
+When the slider gets moved the value of this is calculated and send to the server.
+There is a variable there called `currentTime` that keeps track of at what point the video is.
+This gets updated on the server and send to all sockets so the time is the same for everyone.
+It's a to-do to make sure the server keeps track of this time itself so people that join late get the right time as well.

 ### Mute